 Extremism and Radicalisation

 The Government have launched a new website aimed at parents, teachers and school leaders to give practical advice on protecting young people from extremism and radicalisation.
-This was officially launched by the Education secretary Nicky Morgan.

 The website can be found at:

 |Snapchat parents guide||17th May 2021||Download|